top of page

 Forum Hadriani also known as Municipium Aelium Cananefatium MAC by Glimmerveen

-In AD 121, in the land of the civitas ‘tribe’ Cananefates who dwelled in the area between the mouths of the rivers Flevum (Rhine) and Helinium (Haringvliet), the Romans founded the most northern capital of the Roman Empire on the Continent, namely Forum Hadriani also known as Municipium Aelium Cananefatium.
-Commonly abbreviated, something the Romans loved to do, to MAC.
-MAC was located near the present-day city of The Hague, and had an estimated 5,000 inhabitants.
-The nearest other town was Noviomagus, modern Nijmegen in the Netherlands, with also an estimated 5,000 inhabitants.
+In AD 121, in the land of the civitas ‘tribe’ Cananefates who dwelled in the area between the mouths of the rivers Flevum (Rhine) and Helinium (Haringvliet), the Romans founded the northernmost capital of the Roman Empire on the continent, namely Forum Hadriani, also known as Municipium Aelium Cananefatium, commonly abbreviated—something the Romans loved to do—to MAC.
+MAC was located near the present-day city of The Hague and had an estimated 5,000 inhabitants.
+The nearest other town to MAC was Noviomagus, the modern town of Nijmegen in the east of the Netherlands, which also had an estimated 5,000 inhabitants.

-Concerning the gates of Noviomagus, legend goes that the west gate carried in stone the text hic limes imperij 'this is the end of the empire, and the west gate the text hic finis regni stauriae 'this is the end of the kingdom of Stavoren' (Le Petit 1614).
-Other writers say the text of the gate of Novomagus read huc usque ius stauria 'up to here the law of Stavoren' (Hamckema 1623, Gorissen 1955) or huc usque regnum stauriae 'up to here the kingdom of Stavoren' (Kok 1792, Van der Aa 1848).
-Supposedly the early-medieval inscription was written on a stone part of the old Hezelpoort, which has been demolished in 1877.
-Stauriae is the Latin name of the town of Stavoren, also called Staveren and, in the Mid-Frisian language Starum, located in the southwest of the province of Friesland.
+Concerning the gates of Noviomagus, legend goes that the west gate carried in stone the text hic limes imperii 'this is the end of the empire,' and the west gate the text hic finis regni Stauriae 'this is the end of the kingdom of Stavoren' (Le Petit 1614).
+Other writers say the text of the gate of Noviomagus read huc usque ius Stauriae 'up to here the law of Stavoren' (Hamckema 1623, Gorissen 1955) or huc usque regnum Stauriae 'up to here the kingdom of Stavoren' (Kok 1792, Van der Aa 1848).
+Supposedly, the early medieval inscription was written on a stone part of the former old Hezelpoort, a gate that has been demolished in 1877.
+Stauriae is the Latin name of the town of Stavoren, also called Starum in the Mid Frisian language, located in the southwest of the province of Friesland.
 According to many sagas, Stavoren was the old seat of the kings of Frisia.
 In our blog post Stavoren.
-A balancer on a slack rope of religion, trade, land, water, Holland and Frisia we have looked into this stone inscription more closely.
+A balancer on a slack rope of religion, trade, land, water, Holland, and Frisia we have looked into this stone inscription more closely.

-Nota I – If you think the presence of the Roman Empire was merely a burden for the Frisians, this was not the case.
-It meant more trade possibilities, like woollen cloth, salt and probably dairy products, but also Frisian warriors enrolled the army as soldier.
-Read our blog post Frisian mercenaries in the Roman Army.
+Nota I — If you think the presence of the Roman Empire was merely a burden for the Frisians, this wasn't the case.
+It also meant more trade possibilities, like selling woollen cloth, salt, and probably dairy products.
+But also Frisian warriors enrolled in the army as soldier.
+Read our blog post Frisian Mercenaries in the Roman Army.

 Concerning the episode about the taxes and the size of cow hides, there might have been more to it for the Romans.
-When you combine this with archaeological results concerning the development of the livestock and changes in the appearances of cattle, the Romans could have been stimulating the breeding of cattle.
-In our blog post Golden Calves, or bursting udders on bony legs? we explain this theory of ours in more detail,
+When you combine this with archaeological results concerning the development of livestock, i.e., the increase of cattle populations, and changes in the appearances of cattle, i.e., polledness, the Romans could have been stimulating the breeding of cattle.
+In our blog post Golden Calves, or Bursting Udders on Bony Legs? we explain this theory of ours in more detail.

-Nota II – Did you know that between 1504 and 1795, ancient Roman Law in its purest form was the applicable law in the province of Friesland?
-Check our blog post Medieval Migration Law for more about this anomaly in European law practice.
+Nota II — Did you know that between 1504 and 1795, ancient Roman Law in its purest form was the applicable law in the province of Friesland?
+Check our blog post Medieval Migration Law.
+A matter of liability for more about this anomaly in European law practice.

 Credit images of the Romans encountering Frisians: Stichting Oer-IJ and Rob van Eerden.